Principal $\infty$-Bundles and Smooth String Group Models: Principal -bundles and group extensions in -topoi

 \subsection{Group actions in $\infty$-categories}

 We now investigate actions of group objects in $\infty$-topoi.
-For a simplicial set $K \in \sSet$, we let $\obj(K)$ be the set $K_0$ of vertices of $K$, seen as a discrete simplicial set.
+Let $\sSet_J$ denote the category of simplicial sets endowed with the Joyal model structure.
+For $K \in \sSet$, we let $\obj(K)$ be the set $K_0$ of vertices of $K$, seen as a discrete simplicial set.
 Let $J \coloneqq \Delta^1[f^{-1}]$ be the localisation of $\Delta^1$ at its non-trivial edge (see e.g.~\cite[Sec.~3.3]{Cisinski:HCats_HoAlg}).

 \begin{lemma} Let $\scC$ be an $\infty$-category, and let $K$ be a simplicial set. \begin{myenumerate} \item The inclusion $\iota \colon \obj(K) \hookrightarrow K$ induces a morphism

 of simplicial sets, which is a fibration between fibrant objects in the Joyal model structure.